Airbrushing cookies is quite easy, as you see. Let's talk about the airbrush system next.

 I use two sizes of turntables for cookie-ing:

-The larger one I bought at Dollar Tree was just a cheapy.
+The larger one I bought at Dollar Tree--was just a cheapy.

 This way, I can place a paper towel over it and able to turn it nicely when airbrushing around the edges of the cookie.

-Test the spray by pressing the lever down over a paper towel to get the feel of it.
-When you are comfortable with the pressure, move over the cookie and go around the shape.
+to get the feel of it.
+When you are comfortable with the pressure, move over

-Make a second or third swipe if you want a
+Make a second or third swipe if you want a darker color.

 Stencils are also easy.
-Let’s do some.

 By the way, you can make wonderful displays of airbrushed cookies with cookie bouquets.

-You can certainly use a cookie projector like mine and physically pipe the design, but airbrushing makes it so fast.
+You can use a cookie projector like mine and physically pipe the design, but airbrushing makes it so fast.

 Okay.
 Ready for stenciling?